theopjones/blog-video-encoder-script/README.md

 # videotemplate.html

 The `videotemplate.html` file contains a template (HTML/Javascript/CSS) for a video player widget.
-The completed HTML code can then be added to another website, or the HTML editor of a blogging engine.
+The completed HTML code can then be added to another website, or the HTML editor of a blogging engine.The code is written to take into account multiple videos existing on the same web page, such as in the homepage of a blog where each post has a video.

-The JavaScript in the widget generates the options for video resoloution plaback based on the value in the `<div>` on line 61
+The JavaScript in the widget generates the options for video resoloution plaback based on the value in the `<div>` on line 61.
+This is the only part of the code that needs to be modified on a per-video basis.

 `<div class="videoContainer" data-base-url="https://example.com/myfolder/videofile" data-poster="https://example.com/myfolder/thumbnailimg.jpg">`